-2. Description of business
+1. Description of Business

-The Hospital is a multi-location acute care community general hospital.
+On December 1, 2016 the Birchmount and General sites of The Scarborough Hospital and the Centenary site of Rouge Valley Health System amalgamated and they continue as the Scarborough and Rouge Hospital (the Hospital).
+The Hospital is a multi-location acute care community hospital.
 It is classified as a registered charity under the Income Tax Act (Canada) and, as such, is not subject to income tax provided certain disbursement requirements are met.